pyllyukko/harden.yml/tests/README.md

 * All users are allowed to use `at`
 * Nonexistent services are not properly restricted
 * System accounts are able to login
-    * Of course there is still authentication, but for defence in depth it should also be prohibited PAM's `account` (authorization) and `session` types
+    * Of course there is still authentication, but for defence in depth it should also be prohibited within PAM's `account` (authorization) and `session` types

 #### Post-harden